Grimmys/pygame_popup_manager/docs/source/usage.rst

 -------------

-`pygamepopup.init` function should be call right after calling `pygame.init` function in your code and before any usage of members of Pygame Popup Manager.
+`pygamepopup.init` function should be call right after `pygame.init` function in your code and before any further usage of stuff coming from Pygame Popup Manager.